torrential-ops/hackathon-2021/README.md

 ## Restricted Contract Functions
 **Set URI (setTokenURI):** Restricted to the owner of the contract.
 Sets the URI link for a raindrops ticket.
 URI link holds an image of the ticket and other metadata. <br />
-**Redeem Tickets (redeemTickets):** Redeem the specified tickets after they have been scanned at an event or the event has already occured.
+**Redeem Tickets (redeemTickets):** Redeem the specified tickets after they have been scanned at an event or the event has already occurred.
 Deposit amount is paid out to the ticket holder if the ticket was redeemed at the event.
 If the event passes without the ticket being redeemed the deposit is paid to the protocol. <br />
 **Remove Treasury Funds (removeFundsTreasury):** Withdraw protocol funds, can only be done by the specified treasury manager address. <br />
 **Set Creator Percent (setCreatorPercent):** Change the percent fee that the event creator recieves from the resale of a ticket.
 Default is 5%.  <br />
 **Set Protcol Percent (setProtocolPercent):** Change the percent fee that the protocol recieves from the resale of a ticket.
 Default is 5%.  <br />